gbgabiola/modern-javascript-from-the-beginning/02-fundamentals/README.md

 1. the value is changing,
 2. you need to init a variable or
-3. you are using the variable in a iterator for a loop.
+3. you are using the variable in a iterator for a loop

 Using `const` lets your program or anyone else who is looking at your code, know that the variable should not be reassigned.
 It can be mutated if its an array or object, but it cannot be reassigned as a new primitive value.
 This will make your code more robust, secure and more readable.